cambel/ur3/README.md

 Custom ROS packages for the UR3 Robot with a gripper Robotiq 85 and the UR3e robot with a gripper Robotiq Hand-e.
-Tested on ROS Melodic Ubuntu 18.04 with Python 3.6.
+Tested on ROS Noetic Ubuntu 20.04 with Python 3.8.

 ## Installation